-- Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies.
+- Ensure that all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children.

-- Recognise that safeguarding children is the responsibility of everyone, not just those who work with children - Ensure that any training or events are managed to the highest possible safety standards - Review ways of working to incorporate best practice.
-Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity - Carefully recruit and select all employees, contractors and volunteers - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse - Share information about concerns with agencies who need to know, and involving parents and children appropriately - Our school maintains an attitude of 'it could happen here' at all times.
+- Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
+Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti-discriminatory and anti-oppressive practice throughout the school and with our parents, carers and all those we work with. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - Recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know, and involving parents and children appropriately. - Maintain an attitude of 'it could happen here' at all times.